20+ Football Fundraising Ideas to Score More Support

 This idea is similar to a kick-a-thon that a soccer team might hold.
 Have supporters compete to determine who is the best kicker.
 Set up the contest on the football field and have coaches supervise and judge the kicks.
 Have team members on hand to retrieve balls, mark the kicking distances, and record scores.

 If you decide to host a physical activity like this one, remember to send all participants a waiver ahead of time.
-Waivers require participants to accept liability for any risks associated with the fundraiser.
-Protect your team with a waiver so you can avoid the long-term, negative consequences of a lawsuit.
+Waivers require participants to accept liability for any risks associated with the fundraiser and ultimately protect your team.

 Purchasing tickets to each game adds up, and your team’s parents and top supporters are well aware of this.
 Put together a season pass package to help supporters save money, aiming to price the pass lower than one season of individual tickets would cost.
 To avoid losing out on regular ticket sales, sell a limited number of passes or restrict the time frame.